joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6952594/2026/01/08/newcastle-kevin-keegan-leeds-analysis/

 **Frank's Tottenham tenure has never felt so lifeless.
 Can the FA Cup provide some relief?**\
-`There were more signs of discontent at the end of the defeat at Bournemouth.
+`There were more signs of discontent at the end of late defeat at Bournemouth.
 As the league misery continues, thank goodness for the FA Cup`\
 https://nytimes.com/athletic/6952629/2026/01/08/thomas-frank-tottenham-bournemouth/